sebastianbergt/wireguard_setup/README.md

-# Wireguard Installation for Debian 11 Bullseye
+# Deployment for [Wireguard Easy](https://github.com/wg-easy/wg-easy) on Debian 11 Bullseye

 Remove the `_example` of the inventory and secrets file.
 Also fill them with your data.